dotnet/AspNetCore.Docs/aspnetcore/fundamentals/use-http-context.md

 An alternative way to read the request body is to use the <xref:Microsoft.AspNetCore.Http.HttpResponse.BodyWriter?displayProperty=nameWithType> property.
 The `BodyWriter` property exposes the response body as a <xref:System.IO.Pipelines.PipeWriter>.
 This API is from [I/O pipelines](/dotnet/standard/io/pipelines), and it's an advanced, high-performance way to write the response.

 The writer provides direct access to the response body and manages memory on the caller's behalf.
 Unlike `HttpResponse.Body`, the write doesn't copy request data into a buffer.
-However, a writer is more complicated to use than a stream and should be used with caution.
+However, a writer is more complicated to use than a stream and writer code should be thoroughly tested.

 For information on how to write content to `BodyWriter`, see [I/O pipelines PipeWriter](/dotnet/standard/io/pipelines#pipewriter).